 While Christmas is about giving to those you love and hold dear to your heart, there is nothing wrong with giving to yourself as well.
-Whether that gift is a vacation, new piece of furniture or spa day, the holidays are a time to give thanks.
-Contrary to popular belief, this time of year is not only for thanking those around us who make our lives enjoyable, but thanking our body and brain for all that they do for us.
+Whether that gift is a vacation, a new piece of furniture, or spa day, the holidays are a time to give thanks.
+Contrary to popular belief, this time of year is not only for thanking those around us who make our lives enjoyable but thanking our body and brain for all that they do for us.
 If that means nothing more than eating delicious desserts after Christmas dinner or trying every type of chocolate sent from a client, then so be it.

 For many people, Christmas and New Year’s find us more lenient with our healthy everyday diet.
 People permit themselves to indulge around the holidays.
 (Why we can only satisfy our cravings once or twice a year is a whole other blog topic).
-With baked delicacies at every turn, the opportunity to indulge is practically never ending.
+With baked delicacies at every turn, the opportunity to indulge is practically never-ending.
 Cue talk of New Year’s resolutions!
 Let’s not go there yet…

 ANNUAL COOKIE EXCHANGE

 Going to town at your office’s annual cookie exchange is all good and dandy; mostly because you only go to town on all the home-baked goods once a year.
-Many people tend to overcompensate for being “good” the rest of the year by overindulging on the sugary sweets that present themselves at every Christmas party, like ever.
+Many people tend to overcompensate for being “good” the rest of the year by overindulging in the sugary sweets that present themselves at every Christmas party, like ever.
 To keep your teeth healthy this holiday season, make sure you indulge the right way.

-To avoid a chip in your tooth, stay away from rock hard candies and treats such as peanut brittle.
+To avoid a chip in your tooth, stay away from rock-hard candies and treats such as peanut brittle.
 Lord knows we don’t want you to break a tooth from eating a treat!
 By saying no to chewy and sticky treats (aka anything with caramel), you are preventing any fillings from being pulled out.
 Plus, you won’t be putting your jaw through the wringer by forcing it to chew and chew (and chew) that caramel candy until you have transformed it from a solid to a liquid.
 Choose treats that will melt in your mouth and require less chomping.

 KIBOSH THE NOSH